 We start by preparing the raspberry coulis

-1. We put the raspberries to macerate with the sugar in a saucepan for about 20 minutes.
-Once macerated and they have begun to release their juices, we take them to the fire with the lemon juice, until they dissolve into a kind of compote.
-If it is very dense, add the two tablespoons of water.
+1. Place the raspberries to macerate with the sugar in a saucepan for about 20 minutes.
+Once they’ve macerated and begun to release their juices, cook them over heat with the lemon juice until they break down into a sort of compote.
+If it’s very thick, add the two tablespoons of water.

 2. Remove from the heat and strain to remove the seeds.
-We booked.
+Set aside.

-1. Preheat the oven to 110ºC, heat up and down and choose a baking dish where the 6 mini cocottes fit well.
+1. Preheat the oven to 110ºC, top and bottom heat, and choose an oven dish where the 6 fit well mini cocottes.

-2. Mix the fresh cream or cream with the vanilla extract.
-We booked.
+2. Mix the cream or crème fraîche with the vanilla extract.
+Set aside.

-3. Beat the egg yolks with the sugar until pale.
-In this case I do it with my Kitchen Aid robot and the balloon accessory, starting at medium low speed and increasing to high speed.
-You can also do it with a hand blender, but this step is important, because it will be what will give our creams that lightness and that mousse-like point.
+3. We beat the egg yolks with the sugar until they turn pale.
+In this case I do it with my Kitchen Aid robot and the balloon whisk attachment, starting at low to medium speed and increasing to high speed.
+You can also do it with a hand mixer, but this step is important, because it’s what will give our creams that lightness and mousse-like texture.

-4. Add the raspberry coulis and mix well with a balloon whisk or a spatula, until integrated into a homogeneous cream.
+4. Add the raspberry coulis and mix well with a balloon whisk or a spatula until it becomes a smooth, homogeneous cream.

-5. Add the cream with the vanilla extract and integrate again.
+5. Add the cream along with the vanilla extract and mix again.

-6. Place 3 fresh raspberries inside the mini cocottes and pour the cream over them.
-The same amount of cream in each.
-My trick, do it by spoonfuls, the same number in each mini cocotte .
+6. We place 3 fresh raspberries inside the mini cocottes and pour the cream over them.
+The same amount of cream in each one.
+My trick: do it by spoonfuls, the same number in each mini casserole.

-7. We deposit the mini cocottes without lid, in the baking dish and fill with hot water until reaching 3/4 parts of the height of the cocottes.
-Be careful not to splash our creams with water.
-If you want as a precaution you can place the lids while you pour the hot water, but remove them before taking them to the oven.
+7. We deposit the mini casserole dishes without a lid, in the baking dish, and fill with hot water until it reaches 3/4 of the height of the cocottes.
+Careful not to splash the creams with the water.
+If you want, as a precaution you can place the little lids while you pour the hot water, but remove them before putting them in the oven.

-8. Bake in a preheated oven for about 45-50 minutes.
-The creams look firm although they may be slightly shaky.
-Once they cool down they will thicken completely.
+8. Bake in a preheated oven for about 45–50 minutes.
+The custards should look set, though they may be slightly jiggly.
+Once they cool, they will firm up completely.

-10. At the time of serving, we sprinkle light brown sugar (in France Cassonade), on the surface of each cream and caramelize with a kitchen torch or, where appropriate, under the oven grill.
+10. When serving, sprinkle light brown sugar (Cassonade in France) over the surface of each custard and caramelize it with a kitchen torch or, if needed, under the oven broiler.

 Tips:

-- The crème Brûlée with the fresh raspberries must be eaten quickly, as the raspberries give off their liquid when baked and liquefy the cream.
-That is why it is also necessary that the raspberries you use for the background are fresh and not frozen.
-The frozen ones would release the water and watery the cream.
-If you don't put the raspberries inside, they are perfect at least overnight.
+- Crème brûlée with fresh raspberries should be eaten quickly, since the raspberries release their juice as they bake and thin the custard.
+That’s why the raspberries you use for the bottom should be fresh, not frozen.
+Frozen ones would release water and make the custard watery.
+If you don’t put raspberries inside, they keep perfectly from one day to the next.

-- To prepare the raspberry coulis you can use frozen raspberries.
+- To make the raspberry coulis, you can use frozen raspberries.

-- Cassonade sugar is how turbinado brown sugar is known in France.
-It is the second production brown sugar, and therefore contains less molasses and is moist.
-You can replace it with common brown sugar or also with Brown Light Sugar.
+- Cassonade sugar is what turbinado brown sugar is called in France.
+It is second-production brown sugar, and therefore contains less molasses and is moist.
+You can substitute it with regular brown sugar or light brown sugar.

 Comments